 It’s time to check out those shows you’ve been saving for a rainy day — the ones you’ve added to your watch list or your mental list.
 Finally catch up on Game of Thrones on HBO Go or Fleabag on Amazon Prime Video.
 With Netflix or Hulu, you can fill your days with Bob’s Burgers or Shameless.

 Figure out a plan of attack that fits your new schedule and your preferred streaming service.

-Fight the urge to panic by adding some comfort shows and movies to your queue.
+Fight the urge to panic by queuing up comfort shows and movies that can keep you calm and laughing.

-Find your happy place with Dorothy, Rose and Blanche in Golden Girls, a black-and-white feel-good like I Love Lucy or The Andy Griffith Show.
-Or snuggle up with some recent favorites like The Office or Parks and Recreation.
+Find your happy place with Dorothy, Rose and Blanche in The Golden Girls, a black-and-white feel-good like I Love Lucy or the beloved comedy series The Andy Griffith Show.
+Or snuggle up with recent favorites like The Office or Parks and Recreation.